vikejs/vike/readme.md

 ```

 By overriding `_default.page.server.js` you can
-even render some of our pages with an entire different view framework such as Vue.
+even render some of your pages with an entire different view framework such as Vue.

 Because *you* control rendering,
 you can easily integrate tools such as React Router or Redux, and use Preact, Inferno, or any other React-like alternative.